 The attire you select also plays a key role in your interview appearance.
 For example, wearing a conservative tailored suit, crisp white shirt and casual shoes can project inconsistency.
 Or, a baggy suit can exude sloppiness and create confusion for the interviewer, distracting from your credentials.

-The Role Of Makeup Colors While Interviewing
+The Role Of Cosmetic Colors While Interviewing

-Makeup appears prominently on your face, so the colors you choose also affect the interview process.
+Cosmetics appear prominently on your face, so the colors you choose also affect the interview process.

 How To Identify The Optimal Colors For An Interview